 'It is well known that numbers of people all over the world don't immigrate permanently but move between the city and other places in regular intervals!
 Studies around circular migration in South Asia abound, you should know that', you might remark.
-Well, my goal was from the very beginning to uncover what, to me, lay behind and simultaneously beyond the sociological phenomenon of circular migration: a shift that many already sensed as virtuality in the Asian subcontinent and elsewhere, and its effects on human settlements.
+Well, my goal was from the very beginning to uncover what, to me, lay behind and simultaneously beyond the sociological phenomenon of circular migration: a shift in the production of space and its effects on human settlements.
 In fact, it were the implications for urbanisation theory that I wanted to inspect.
 Cause if and insofar as 'strange' settlement formations of the kind I got to see on the return journey from Bhola, deep in the 'rural', correlate with the augmented movement of people, the narrative (as Lefebvrian terminology permeates the book, I'll speak of representation and stick by that from now on) of urbanisation as process of concentration-extension is called into question.
-10 If other, decentring or even ex-centric, forces are impacting urban growth and reshuffling all levels of social space-the near (habitation), the middle (the city) and the far (state and its macrolevel connections)-the city-hegemonic views that dominate urban studies must be abandoned once for all, and the new norm of production of space called by name.
-All this is extensively dealt with in From Urbanisation to Translocalisation, the essay that ought to sum up the lessons interspersed in the first, much larger part of the book.
-Here, I need to dedicate a few words to something else, and it regards that primary challenge: re-presenting the voluptuousness of the fieldwork in a book.
+If other, decentring or even ex-centric, forces are impacting urban growth and reshuffling all levels of social space-the near (habitation), the middle (the city) and the far (state and its macro-level connections)-the city-hegemonic views that dominate urban studies must be abandoned once for all, and the new norm of production of space analysed and defined.

-Long before embarking in the Archipelagos-research, I started to enquire about the shifts, moves and returns that had characterised or still characterised the lives of my neighbours in Karail Basti itself.
+Long before embarking in the Archipelagos-research, I started to enquire about the shifts, moves and returns that had characterised or still characterised the lives of my neighbours in Karail Basti.
 A remarkable experience those days was that the events they narrated were somewhat irreproducible in a time-space sequence: I could try and try to 'order' them, but I invariantly ended up with renditions that were either oneiric or didn't make sense.
 Was I failing to retain a full, deep understanding of the stories due to my rudimentary language skills?
 Was my impression to understand them at the time of oral production only an illusion, nourished by empathy and the helpful hints of hand movements, gestures and face expressions?
 I can't exclude that, however the diagrams and drawings I soon turned to in order to document those conversations suggested a different explanation.
-Namely, that stories told for the simple purpose of sharing them with a casual listener don't follow a linear logic, since the ways human beings report their experiences underlie, like life itself, dynamic influences-respective audiences and environments, changing moods, emotions evoked by the work of memory, etc. It is those scantily sketched space-time congregations that generated the image, the Denkbild as Walter Benjamin would have said, of archipelagos.
-I saw how crucial events emerged from the sea of one's life and got temporarily connected to others via a fleet of vessels, unpredictable and complex like a half-public-half-private-sector ferry network.
+Namely, that stories told for the simple purpose of sharing them with a casual listener don't follow a linear logic, since the ways human beings report their experiences underlie, like life itself, dynamic influences-respective audiences and environments, changing moods, emotions evoked by the work of memory, etc. Those scanty sketches made the image, the Denkbild as Walter Benjamin would have said, of archipelagos emerge in the first place: I saw how crucial events emerged from the sea of one's life and got temporarily connected to others via a fleet of vessels, unpredictable and complex like a half-public-half-private-sector ferry network.